Government Brexit Advisory, Financial and Upskilling Supports

 For those in tourism: Use Fáilte Ireland’s Brexit Supports Page.

 There is a broad range of programmes and advisory supports in place depending on your specific business needs.

 For all businesses: InterTradeIreland provides funding support and advice to cross-border traders via their dedicated Brexit advisory service .

 For small and micro businesses: The Local Enterprise Office network is running a nationwide Brexit Mentor Programme to support business owners and managers.

-For those who export: Enterprise Ireland is running Brexit Advisory Clinics across the country as well as a series of Brexit Webinars with information and key tips that will help your business mitigate some of the risks of Brexit.
+For those who export: Enterprise Ireland ran a series of Brexit Advisory Clinics nationwide which provided information and practical support.
+The key takeout's from the series can be found here.
+Enterprise Ireland also ran a series of Brexit Webinars with information and key tips that will help your business mitigate some of the risks of Brexit.

-If you work in food, drink or horticulture: Bord Bia’s Brexit Barometer provides information on supply chain, currency, customs and international market diversification opportunities for the sector.
+If you work in food, drink, fisheries or horticulture: Bord Bia’s Brexit Action Plan provides information on market diversification, business continuity, customer relationships, financial resilience and supply chain.

 In response to Brexit, a number of financial supports have been introduced to help address the challenges that it presents for Irish business.
 These include:

 Other Enterprise Ireland supports also include the Strategic Consultancy Grant, and the Agile and Operational Excellence offer.

 A range of supports to upskill staff within your business have been developed across key areas to address the challenges of Brexit including customs clearance, supply chain management, and marketing.
 These include: